bensonkitia/bensonkitia.com/content/subscribe.md

 ## Twitter

-You can follow a feed of new Writings [here](https://twitter.com/bensonkitiacom) (@bensonkitiacom) and [enable notifications](https://help.twitter.com/en/managing-your-account/notifications-on-mobile-devices) so you don't miss a new Writing.
+Follow a feed of new Writings [here](https://twitter.com/bensonkitiacom) (@bensonkitiacom) and [enable notifications](https://help.twitter.com/en/managing-your-account/notifications-on-mobile-devices) so you don't miss a new Writing.